 Watch out for certain symptoms if you suspect that you have a traumatic brain injury.
-If you start experiencing the symptoms mentioned in the bullet points below, you should get in touch with a traumatic brain injury lawyer right away.
+If you start experiencing the symptoms mentioned in the bullet points below, you should get in touch with a Hartford County brain injury lawyer right away.

 - Feeling Dazed

 Treating the symptoms associated with your brain injury will likely cost a significant amount of money.
 Work closely with a brain injury lawyer in Glastonbury or Simsbury so you can recoup enough compensation to pay for the treatment of those symptoms.